Benji19967/unibe_applied_optimization/aopt-exercise7/readme.txt

  - assets/obj_function_values
  - assets/total_run_times

 Fastest: projected newton seems to consistently perform best.

+A summary of the metrics can be found at assets/summary.csv

 ### A line search algorithm for the Wolfe conditions (Bonus (1 pt))